BUILDS-/builds-workshops/react-app/README.md

 ```
 > const [counter, setCounter] = useState(0);

-Here, we are creating a state called counter, and a funtion that we can call to change the value of counter, setCounter.
+Here, we are creating a state called counter, and a function that we can call to change the value of counter, setCounter.
 We initialize the starting value to be 0.

   3. Render the value of counter